-The RNCM is raising funds for the second year for an annual singing competition that celebrates and encourages the study and performance of art songs of composers of African heritage.
+Support our annual singing competition that celebrates and encourages the study and performance of art songs by composers of the African diaspora.

-Established and led by RNCM tutor Michael Harper, whose international career as a countertenor has uncovered the distinct and worrying lack of performances of art songs of African heritage, we are working to ensure that these songs are known, celebrated, performed, and not lost and forgotten.
+Established by RNCM Professor in Singing, Michael Harper, whose international career as a countertenor has uncovered the distinct and worrying lack of performances of art songs of the African diaspora, we are working to ensure that these songs are known, celebrated, performed, and not lost and forgotten.